parnaljoshi/gsh-zebrafish-hackathon/README.md

 ## Getting Started

 You can get started using either the **provided Docker container** or by setting up the environment manually.
+To run the provided Docker container, make sure you download the data from Box https://iastate.app.box.com/s/rw07ev9hvlcc4f63e5361jrpmq7e4fne, and

 ---